krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 own open-sourced [JVM profiling toolkit](https://github.com/krzysztofslusarski/jvm-profiling-toolkit){:target="_blank"}, which can read JFR files with additional filters and gives me a possibility to add/remove additional levels during conversion to flame graph.
 In that post I will use the naming of filters from my viewer.
-There are other products that can visualize the JFR output, you should use the tool that works for you.
+There are other products (including the ```jfr2flame``` converter that is a part of async-profiler) that can visualize the JFR output, you should use the tool that works for you.
 There was none that worked for me, so I wrote my own, but it doesn't mean that it would be the best choice for everybody.